bluerobotics/bluerobotics.github.io/brov2/assembly.md

 At this point all of the thrusters, lights, and the tether should be loosly hanging from the end cap, and it should look something like this.

-[picture of the mess of wires and thrusters you have]
+[picture of the wires hanging from the end cap]

 ## Installing the End Cap